Julian52575/Haskell-API-Scraper-DB-Tutorial/README.md

 - Optimized: Comparable to C or C++.

 ### Why haskell ?
-Haskell makes both fast and very-realible APIs.
+Haskell is both fast and very-reliable, making it perfect for web services such as APIs.

 ---
 ## Dependencies